eeue56/elm-for-web-developers/README.md

 The easiest place to start is through looking at some of the [examples on the elm-lang site](http://elm-lang.org/examples).
 I would suggest avoiding looking at any of the Games/Tasks/community examples.
 If you are looking to do HTML-things rather than canvas things, look at the [checkboxes](http://elm-lang.org/examples/checkboxes) example.
 It should introduce the [start-app](https://github.com/evancz/elm-architecture-tutorial/) structure that the majority of Elm programs follow.

+## From Angular

+If you're coming from Angular, the best comparision with startapp is directives.
+Each view function should be considered a directive, each with their own restricted scope.
+In order to send things outside of the scope, you must use Signals to send some data to be processed in the update function.
+The update function will take a model, an update object, and return a new model.
+Every time a model changes, the view is recreated with the bits that changed. startApp's view function gets given a [`Signal.Address`](http://package.elm-lang.org/packages/elm-lang/core/2.1.0/Signal#Mailbox).
+For basic sites, you don't need to worry about what this is other than it can allow you to write [interactive code](https://github.com/evancz/elm-todomvc/blob/master/Todo.elm#L202) by creating the objects to send to the view function.

 # Interaction, purity and signals

 Elm's signals make it easy to mark a function as pure.